whykay-01/machine-learning/homeworks/hwk3/report.md

 #### A) Which of these 5 models is the best to predict diabetes in this dataset?

+I suggest that ironically very first (and the simplest one) logistic regression handles the binary classification of our dataset in the best possible way.
+This is because we managed to achieve both pretty high results for the AUC score (82% for the full model) and high accuracy of the results (~85-86%).
+Please see the evidence for this in the figures attached to the question 1, section 3.
+This trade-off between having high accuracy and high AUC score is the best one we saw accross all the models, and thus I suggest it is the best one so far to predict diabetes.

 ---

 #### B) Tell us something interesting about this dataset that is not already covered by the questions above and that is not obvious.

+I found it interesting that the BMI index of the dataset is the only normally distributed continous varible in this entire dataset.